IdaCy/sparse_autoencoder_tutorial/README.md

     jupyter notebook notebooks/tests.ipynb

+6. Experiment with it!

+    E.g. - Try chaing training epochs.

 In the notebook, you can:
 - Visualize encoded representations.
 - Compare original and reconstructed data to see the effects of sparsity.